VPS vs. Cloud Hosting for WordPress

-The main difference between VPS and dedicated hosting isn’t the number of servers used (as both use only one).
+VPS and cloud hosting are two of the most popular options for moderate to large-sized websites.
+However, another option is dedicated hosting.
+The main difference between VPS versus dedicated hosting isn’t the number of servers used (as both use only one).
 Instead, it’s how the server’s resources are allocated.

 In the end, the hosting type you choose is entirely up to you.
 However, it never hurts to have hosting professionals on your side.
-With this in mind, we recommend you consider WP Engine and its variety of hosting plans we offer here at WP Engine.
+With this in mind, we recommend that you consider the variety of hosting plans we offer here at WP Engine.